North America Public Cord Blood Banks

 LifeCord is a cord blood donation program of LifeSouth Community Blood Centers.
 LifeCord was the first public cord bank established in the Southeastern United States and in June 2013 received the FDA BLA license for cord blood.

-In 2003 Lifeforce Cryobanks became the first public bank to accept MAIL-IN DONATIONS, a practice that continues today.
+In 2003 Lifeforce Cryobanks became the first public bank to accept NATIONAL MAIL-IN DONATIONS, a practice that continues today.

 Michigan Blood mails the cord blood donation kit to the expectant mother but only accepts collections from deliveries at selected hospitals.